rafaelferreirapt/instagram-bot/README.md

 ## Installation ##
 *Use a Raspberry PI!*

- 1. Clone this repository to one folder
+ 1. Clone this repository to a folder
  2. Configure the bot's
  3. Launch the **screen**: